onjara/optic/README.md

 A powerful, highly extensible and easy to use logging framework for Deno.

 ## At a glance
-* Highly extensible - build your own streams, filters, transformers, monitors, formatters and more
 * Easy to use fluid interface
 * Log anything
+* Modular and highly extensible - build your own streams, filters, transformers, monitors, formatters and more
 * Deferred log message resolution for greater performance
 * Filters - keep your logs clean
 * Transformers - hide sensitive data, strip new lines, encode data, etc.